newjersey/navigator.business.nj.gov/content/src/fundings/new-jersey-state-trade-expansion-program.md

 sector: []
 publishStageArchive: ""
 ---
 ## Eligibility

-- Small business as defined by the [Small Business Administration](https://www.sba.gov/size-standards/index.html)
+* Small business as defined by the [Small Business Administration](https://www.sba.gov/size-standards/index.html)
-- In business for at least one year as of the date of the application
+* In business for at least 1 year as of the date of the application
-- Manufacturing goods or producing services that contain at least 51% U.S. content
+* Manufacturing goods or producing services that contain at least 51% U.S. content
-- Registered with NJ START and have a [DUNS number](https://www.dnb.com/duns.html)
+* Registered with NJ START and have a [DUNS number](https://www.dnb.com/duns.html)

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }